brainfucksec/brainfucksec.github.io/_posts/2024-07-14-firefox-hardening-guide-2024.md

     * 3 = last four hours
     * 4 = today
     * NOTE: Values 5 (last 5 minutes) and 6 (last 24 hours) are not listed in the dropdown
+    * which will display a blank value, and are not guaranteed to wok

     `privacy.sanitize.timeSpan` = `0`